marwashahid/marwashahid/README.md

 </a>

-- 🌱 I’m currently Working on Generative AI and Natural Language Processing
+- 🌱 I’m currently working on Generative AI and Natural Language Processing
 - 🌱 I’m proficient in Python, Node.js and C++

 - 📝 I regularly write articles on https://medium.com/@marvashahid09